astrohart/MFR/MFR.Tests.Common/README.md

 ##### Summary

-Fully-qualified pathname to where we expect that the path to the configuration file has been written to.
+Fully-qualified pathname to where we expect that the path to the config file has been written to.

 <a name='F-MFR-Tests-Common-RegistryDataExchangeTestsBase-PRODUCT_NAME'></a>
 ### PRODUCT_NAME `constants`